 - 1/4 teaspoon xanthan gum

-- Press SAUTE function +10 minutes on Instant Pot.
-Melt butter.
-Add meat and brown for 3-4 minutes.
-Its best to brown meat in a few small batches to get the best color.
-Stir in vegetables and batches of meat that were previously browned.
-Stir in tomato paste.
+- Melt butter.
+Add stew beef and brown for 3-4 minutes.
+It’s best to brown meat in a few small batches to get the best color.
+Stir in previously browned vegetables and batches of meat.
+Stir in the tomato paste.

 - Serving Size: 1 cup

 - Calories: 275